FellowRoboticists/hydroctl/README.md

 The idea here is for the Arduino to capture two sets of temp/humidity readings: inside and outside.
 It will also capture light intensity.

-Currently, the NodeJS daemon simply captures the serial readings and logs them.
-Eventually, the NodeJs daemon will create an RRD (round robin database) to capture the values.
+The retrofits have been made to incorporate rrdtools to capture the readings into an RRD (round robin database).
+This provides a fixed-size database for the readings.

 Onward and upward.